Theft of Motor Vehicle Defense

 | Vehicle Theft Tools | Gross Misdemeanor | 364 days | $5,000 |

-If you are facing auto theft charges, contact McAleer Law for a confidential consultation.
+If you are facing auto theft charges, contact Law Office of Erin Bradley McAleer for a confidential consultation.
 Our defense attorneys will evaluate your case and fight to protect your freedom.